MatthewCWeston/Crazyflie_Keyboard/README.md

 # Crazyflie_Keyboard
 A working (as of January 2024) keyboard control setup for a Crazyflie, in the most basic terms available.
-The first script works without a Flow chip.
+The first script works without a Flow Deck.
+I intend to add a second script that uses the Flow Deck when I get the time.

 ```
 python kcontrol_basic.py